YaswanthKurre/Youtube-Statistics-Database/README.md

  a.
 YouTube Trending Video Dataset : https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset
  b.
 Trending YouTube Video Statistics and Comments: https://www.kaggle.com/datasets/datasnaek/youtube

-The above mentioned datasets are normalized into 12 different tables as mentioned in provided ER diagram.
+The above mentioned datasets are normalized into 12 different tables as mentioned in provided Data model.

 In order to Load project- you must have postgresql installed in your system.